rlucente-se-jboss/intranet-test-certs/README.md

 # Generate Test Certificates
 The scripts follow these [instructions](https://jamielinux.com/docs/openssl-certificate-authority/index.html).
+The goal is to have a set of keys and certificates that match real-world scenarios vs the common practice of self-signed certificates.

+This works on RHEL as well as Mac OSX.
+Simply run them from the directory where you cloned this repository.

-## Install RHEL 7.4 in FIPS mode
+## Install RHEL in FIPS mode (RHEL Only)
-When RHEL 7.4 first offers the installation menu, select the option "Install Red Hat Enterprise Linux 7.4" from the main menu, press TAB and then add `fips=1` to the vmlinuz line shown.
+When RHEL first offers the installation menu, select the option "Install Red Hat Enterprise Linux 7.4" from the main menu, press TAB and then add `fips=1` to the vmlinuz line shown.
 Make sure that there is sufficient entropy during installation by typing on